 - Single-track downloads and streams, including those from singles released prior to the album release, must appear on some digital version of the album (e.g. standard, deluxe, explicit, clean, etc.).
 To be considered for certification, the requesting party must provide finalized label copies for all released Album UPCs.
 The Album label copies must delineate the tracks included on the Album along with each track's respective ISRC, and only those tracks whose ISRCs are so listed will count towards certification of the Album. - Downloads and streams (both past and prospective) of tracks that appear only as bonus tracks on a retailer/service-exclusive version of an album may only include sales from that specific retailer/service.
-The RIAA & GR&F will require labels to confirm in writing that only sales from the specific retailer/service have been included in their reports for the exclusive tracks. - For multi-artist compilation albums, single-track downloads and streams are eligible towards certification only if they have not previously been included toward the certification of a different album (such as the Artist's studio album).
-Conversely, the use of a track towards the certification of a multi-artist compilation will then preclude that track from being used toward any future certification of a different album.
+The RIAA & GR&F will require labels to confirm in writing that only sales from the specific retailer/service have been included in their reports for the exclusive tracks. - For multi-artist compilation albums, single-track downloads and streams are eligible towards certification only if they have not previously been included toward the certification of a different album (such as the Artist's studio album) or have a different ISRC that was not included in another certification tally.
+Conversely, the use of a track towards the certification of a multi-artist compilation will then preclude that track from being used toward any future certification of a different album unless there is a different ISRC that was not included in another certification tally.
 When applying for the certification of a multi-artist compilation album, the label will be responsible for confirming whether any tracks have been previously applied towards the certification of any other project.
 Similarly for standard Albums, the label will be responsible for informing the RIAA and its auditors of any tracks which were used towards the certification of a multi-artist compilation album.